 - The risk to the sibs depends on the genetic status of the mother.

-- If the mother has the mtDNA mutation, all the sibs of a proband will inherit the disease-causing mtDNA mutation and may or may not have symptoms.
+- If the mother has the mtDNA pathogenic variant, all the sibs of a proband will inherit the mtDNA pathogenic variant and may or may not have symptoms.
 One group has reported that women with higher levels of mutant mtDNA in their blood have a greater likelihood of having affected offspring [Chinnery et al 1998].

 Offspring of a proband

-- All offspring of females with a mtDNA mutation will inherit the mutation.
+- All offspring of females with a mtDNA pathogenic variant will inherit the variant.

-- Offspring of males with a mtDNA mutation are not at risk of inheriting the mutation.
+- Offspring of males with a mtDNA pathogenic variant are not at risk of inheriting the variant.

 Other family members of a proband